RC Workbench

 Want to see the R&D side?

-Patreon is the R&D bay: the mechanical thinking, bench notes, and development work behind the finished system.That is where I share test iterations, in-progress observations, and the reasoning that does not always fit inside a YouTube video.This button will take you there.
+Patreon is the R&D bay for the upcoming book: the mechanical thinking, bench notes, and development work behind the finished system.That is where I share test iterations, in-progress observations, and the reasoning that does not always fit inside a YouTube video.This button will take you there.

-RC Workbench documents mechanical processes as they are applied in practice.Resources are released only once they reflect a complete, repeatable, and defensible workflow.
+RC Workbench documents mechanical processes as they are applied in practice, inspired by decades of experience in the high-end automotive world.Resources are released only once they reflect a complete, repeatable, and defensible workflow.

 Buying a used UDR instead?